Spironolactone for Hair Loss: All You Need to Know

 It is available in the following formulations:

-Oral (systemic)
+Oral (tablets)

 Dosages and duration of therapy

-Combination therapy with low-level laser light, topical minoxidil, and/or iron supplementation augments the results of low dose spironolactone and reduces the risk of side effects.
+Combination therapy with low-level laser light, topical minoxidil, and/or iron supplementation augments the results of low-dose spironolactone and reduces the risk of side effects.

 Spironolactone vs. finasteride in the treatment of hair loss